rust-lang/project-ffi-unwind/faq.md

 - It should never be assumed that `drop` will be called for objects in intermediate frames traversed by a `longjmp`, but this may occur on certain platforms.
-Rust provides no guarantee either way (which is why this is considered undefined behavior).
+Rust provides no guarantee either way (which is why this is considered [Undefined Behavior]).
 Cross-language unwind, however, will be defined such that `Drop` objects whose frames are unwound are guaranteed `drop`ed.
 - Unwinding across Rust frames when `panic = abort` is currently undefined